Skip to content

 Nobody asks for certification until someone does.
 Then everyone asks at once.

-Large healthcare organizations require CE marking (EU) or FDA clearance (US) before purchasing software.
+Large clinic networks and institutional clients require CE marking (EU) or FDA clearance (US) before purchasing software.
 No certification = no deal.
 This is the most common reason startups pursue certification — it's a sales blocker.

 Under EU MDR, if the software qualifies as a medical device, CE marking is required to legally place it on the EU market.
 Operating without it is technically illegal.
 Enforcement is inconsistent for small companies, but the liability is real.